Additional Living Expenses (ALE) Coverage in a Claim

 Joe and Mary were out of pocket because they misunderstood the coverage.

-4 Ways to Make Sure You Get Maximum Benefits Paid for ALE in a Claim
+4 Ways to Make Sure You Get Maximum Benefits Paid

 - Be ready to provide receipts for all your expenses.